enzolutions/drupal_waterbed_rooms/README.md

 This Feature include some tweaks and tricks you can read inside the file waterbed_rooms.module

-* Custom Image Fortatter for Services ( Absolute path with option to select an image style)
+* Custom Image Formatter for Services ( Absolute path with option to select an image style)
 * View query alter to add extra group by
 * Created custom Service Resource *node_waterbed* to return some extra information about owner and enable field_pictures to return absolute paths.